-As high net worth investors grow restless in today’s low yield environment of bonds and low interest rates, many are more willing than ever to abandon the investment mainstream in search of opportunities that may deliver higher returns.
+As high net worth investors (accredited investors and QIBs) grow restless in today’s low yield environment of bonds and low interest rates as well as stock market volatility, many are more willing than ever to abandon the investment mainstream in search of opportunities that may deliver higher returns.
 With a strong combination of long term passive income and high ROI potential, significant tax benefits, and portfolio diversification, direct participation of investing in crude oil and natural gas joint ventures meets a wide variety of aggressive investment objectives.

 Investing in energy can provide decades of passive income and strong ROI potential.
 Why invest in crude oil and natural gas?
 With crude oil and natural gas prices on the rise, direct participation in oil and gas investments can be a great way for partners to potentially benefit from returns that outpace most market-based investments.
 But there’s more to the story than the price of oil.